Kristine Pommert is an award-winning radio journalist and producer, trainer, and career coach, with 20 years’ experience

 Radio and podcasts:

-Two of my BBC programmes have gone out this month.
+Two of my BBC programmes went out last month.
 One was Sushi Marriages, as marriages between a Sunni and a Shia Muslim are sometimes jokingly known.
 Against the backdrop of rising international tensions between the two main branches of Islam, how do Sushi couples negotiate their differences?
 You can still listen or download as a podcast here.
 With Zubeida Malik.

 Also new for the BBC World Service: Imams in the Vatican.
 Abdul-Rehman Malik accompanies a group of potential future Muslim leaders and other students from the Cambridge Muslim College on a visit to Rome.
 For some it is their first in-depth experience of Christianity - how will they respond?
 Listen here.

 Impact skills training: